eClosing and eSigning Real Estate Transactions

 Real estate settlement is going digital to create a better closing experience while reducing risks for all parties.
 But this transformation must be carefully managed to avoid a negative impact on land ownership records and the mortgage finance engine driving our nation's economy and personal wealth.
 First American is leading this transformation and developing innovative and secure ways to improve the closing experience for our customers.

-Remote Online Notarization: All documents are eSigned and identity is verified with notary in a remote location.
+Remote Online Notarization (RON): A fully digital process where electronic documents are eSigned and eNotarized once identity is verified with the notary in a remote location via webcam.

 Infographic Guide to eClosing and eSigning